puppetlabs/puppet-specifications/language/names.md

 In determining the meaning of a name or reference, the context of the occurrence is used to disambiguate among the various kinds of named elements.

 Access control can be specified for a named element making this element only visible to a restricted set of contexts.
-Access control is a different from scope.
+Access control is different from scope.
 Access specifies the part of the program text within which the declared entity can be referenced by a qualified name/reference.

 Declarations